Does the Field Sobriety Test in CA Work?

 The Non-Standard tests include; Romberg balance, touching your nose with your finger; touching your thumb with your finger; or, reciting the alphabet (backwards or forwards, start with ‘Q’).

-Horizontal gaze nystagmus is the test where the cop holds the pencil or his finger 12-15 inches from your face, level with your eyes and moves the it side to side.
+In the Horizontal gaze nystagmus the cop holds the pencil or his finger 12-15 inches from your face, level with your eyes and moves the it side to side.
 The cop will say they are looking for 6 ‘clues’ in this test, 3 in each eye: equal pupil size, lack of smooth pursuit, and nystagmus (jerking) of the eye at the extremes.
 There are really about 20 things they are looking for, including failing to follow instructions and swaying from side to side.

-Exhibiting any ‘clue’ can be used in determining you are under the influence.
+The cops will say that the ‘clues’ they observed showed you are under the influence.
 50% of the population has nystagmus at the extremes when sober.
-There are dozens of things other than alcohol that cause nystagmus, including it being late at night.
+You could exhibit nystagmus for a number of reasons, including being up late.
 (Hint: most DUI stops are late at night.)
 This is actually a test properly performed by trained Opthamologists (eye doctors) using sophisticated equipment.

 In the Walk and Turn test, you walk 9 steps up, execute a complicated turn and walk nine steps back.
-Not standing with your left foot in front of right, missing toe with heel (more than 2″), not turning around with small steps, and losing balance are all ‘clues’ that you are under the influence.
-You are not given the grading criteria during the instruction phase.
+The clues are not standing with your left foot in front of right, missing toe with heel (more than 2″), not turning around with small steps, and losing balance.
+If you exhibit these ‘clues’ it supposedly shows that you are under the influence.
+The cop doesn’t give you the grading criteria during the instruction phase.
 Most people can’t do this sober.
 Older people, overweight people or people with balance, leg or foot problems cannot usually do this.

 In the One Leg Stand, the cop instructs you to raise your leg and count until he says stop.
-There are 18 ‘clues’ the officer is looking for.
+The officer is looking for clues that you may be impaired.
 Mostly he is seeing whether you are able to keep your balance past 25 seconds.
 In this test you are instructed that if you put your foot down, just to pick it up and keep going.
-One of the ‘clues’ that will be held against you is putting your foot down.
+However,one of the ‘clues’ that will be held against you is putting your foot down.

-The Non-Standard field sobriety tests are even more absurd.
+The Non-Standard field sobriety exercises are even more absurd.

 In the Romberg, the cop instructs you to close your eyes and tilt your head back, count silently in your head and estimate 30 seconds.
-There are 18 ‘clues’ the cop is looking for here.
+The cop is looking for 18 ‘clues’ .
 Mostly they want to see whether your time sense is affected by being under the influence.
 They will judge you on how close to 30 seconds your estimation is.
 The instructions say that if you are within 10 seconds +/- you pass.

 * Marceline Burns, one of the psychologists who developed the battery used in field sobriety testing has said the tests don’t show either a specific blood alcohol concentration or impairment for the purpose of driving.